Recursive vectorized computation of the vector $p$-norm: Introduction

 what follows from~\eqref{e:hypot}.
 In turn, $\underline{\|[x_{i_1}\cdots x_{i_p}]\|_F}$ and $\underline{\|[x_{j_1}\cdots x_{j_q}]\|_F}$ can be computed the same, \emph{recursive} way, until $p$ and $q$ become one or two, when either the absolute value of the only element is returned, or~\eqref{e:hypot} is employed, respectively.
 In the other direction, \eqref{e:hr} shows that two partial norms, i.e., the norms of two disjoint subarrays, can be combined into the norm of the whole array by taking the $\mathrm{hypot[f]}$ of them.

 In Section~\ref{s:2} the roundoff error accumulation in~\eqref{e:Lacc} and~\eqref{e:hi} is analyzed and it is shown that both approaches suffer from the similar numerical issues as $n$ grows.
 This motivates the introduction of the recursive scalar algorithms based on~\eqref{e:hr}, that have substantially tighter relative error bounds than those of the iterative algorithms, but are inevitably slower than them.
-To improve the performance, one of the recursive algorithms is vectorized in Section~\ref{s:3}, and the numerical testing in Section~\ref{s:4} confirms the benefits of using vector registers that are as wide as possible.
-The choice of algorithms ($Z$ with the final reduction by $A$) for $\mathtt{xNRMF}$ is thus justified.
-Section~\ref{s:5} suggests another option for thread-based parallelization of the recursive algorithms, apart from the OpenCilk~\cite{Schardl-Lee-23} one, briefly described in the previous sections, and concludes the paper with several directions for future work.
+To improve the performance, the recursive algorithm $H$ is vectorized in Section~\ref{s:3} as $Z$, which, paired with $A$ for the final reduction, is the proposal for $\mathtt{xNRMF}$.
+Another option for thread-based parallelization of the recursive algorithms, apart from the OpenCilk~\cite{Schardl-Lee-23} one, briefly described in the previous section, is also presented.
+Section~\ref{s:4} shows how to compute the vector $p$-norm by generalizing $\mathtt{xNRMF}$ to $\mathtt{xNRMP}$.
+The numerical testing in Section~\ref{s:5} confirms the benefits of using the widest vector registers and relates the performance of $\mathtt{xNRMF}$ to $L$, the Intel's $\mathtt{xNRM2}$ routine from the MKL library\footnote{\url{https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html}}, and the $\mathtt{reproBLAS\_xnrm2}$ from the ReproBLAS~\cite{Ahrens-et-al-20} library\footnote{\url{https://github.com/willow-ahrens/ReproBLAS}}, the latter two being the state-of-the-art approaches to the norm computation.
+Section~\ref{s:6} concludes the paper.

 Alongside Table~1, the norm computation algorithms that are, to the best of the author's knowledge, newly proposed here, can also be summarized as in Table~2.